 The LOADDATA command initiates a data load operation on Essbase Integration Server.
 The load environment must be set up properly before you invoke this command.
 To set up the load environment, issue the SET commands in any order.
-For more information, see "Using SET and LOAD Commands" on page 86.
+For more information on the SET commands, see "SET and LOAD Commands" on page 88.